 Ziggy landed.
 Aplogan was right, the ship flew like a dream.
 He exited the fighter to see a droid offering him a ladder.
 Ziggy accepted.
 He made his way through security checkpoints.
 All they really asked was if he had any weapons.
-When he passed through all of them, he realized the top to the fighter was still open.
+When he passed through all of them, he realized the top of the fighter was still open.

 He ran back through all of the checkpoints, "Excuse me, please."

 Thugs were stealing the ship.
 They had speeder bikes.
 They were wearing the same silver masks as those who killed his mother.
 This angered Ziggy.
 He ran at the largest thug.
-He ran right into his fist – then he hit the ground.
+He ran right into his fist – then hit the ground.
 The thug's hand started to bleed.

 Then a Rodian said in his native tongue, "He made you bleed your own blood."

 "For that, we will take you to our leader," he said.
 The Rodian jumped into the TIE fighter as the others mounted their speeders.
 One speeder bike was deserted.
 Ziggy had been taken by force.
 They were headed to an ore refining plant.
 The thugs used it as a fortress.
 Since it was so hot, only droids worked there.

 Ziggy was put on his knees before the gang leader.
 He was wearing the same silver mask as the others but also had combat gloves and a blast vest.
 Behind the warlord was a throne.
 Things were about to get interesting.
 He gestured that Ziggy remove his helmet.